How We Help Adults with Intellectual and Developmental Disabilities

 Since 1977, Volunteers of America-Greater New York has served adults with a wide-range of intellectual and developmental disabilities including autism, acquired brain injury, as well as vision, hearing and speech impairments.
 Our scattered site supportive housing and community-based support for those living independently aim to promote integration into the outside world so that our clients can live full and active lives.

 We provide supervision and oversight informed by the client’s needs, wants, and desires.
-Some of our homes and apartments offer 24-hour supervision; others offer daily or weekly support.
+Some of our homes and apartments offer 24-hour supervision while others offer daily or weekly support.
 All of our homes are located in communities close to family members and friends.
-We encourage clients to engage with members of their neighborhood in a meaningful way, to be included in local events, and to take full advantage of resources and services available.
+We encourage clients to engage with members of their neighborhood in a meaningful way, to be included in local events, and to take full advantage of resources and services available to them.

-Alletta House provides community-based residential support services for persons with intellectual disabilities and mental illness.
+Alletta House provides 24-hour community-based residential support and supervision for men who have been diagnosed with both an intellectual disability and a mental illness.
 The goal of the program is for residents to live successfully in the community.
-Alletta House provides 24-hour support and supervision to men who have been diagnosed with both an intellectual disability and a mental illness.
 Alletta House uses a person-centered approach, emphasizing the individual’s choice through skills development and referrals to community resources.

-- Learning practical life skills such as effective problem solving, maintaining a home, managing finances, establishing community relations, and navigating public transportation, and skill building in various life roles such as social, employment, educational and/or housing.
+- Learning practical life skills such as effective problem solving, maintaining a home, managing finances, establishing community relations, navigating public transportation, and skill-building in various life roles such as social, employment, educational and/or housing.

-- Access to mental, medical and dental health care.
-Staff members work as advocates for residents, helping them negotiate their entitlement claims, such as Medicaid and Social Security and ensure they receive all the appropriate medical services they require.
+- Accessing mental, medical and dental health care.
+Staff members work as advocates for residents, helping them negotiate their entitlement claims, such as Medicaid and Social Security, and ensure they receive all the appropriate medical services they require.

-- Engage in a wide variety of social recreational activities, including day-trips to museums and sporting events, games, and cookouts.
+- Engaging in a wide variety of social recreational activities, including day trips to museums and sporting events, games, and cookouts.

-- Access other community resources of their choice
+- Accessing other community resources of their choice.